cronus/SimpleDB/lab2.md

 make sense for strings.

 *  Implement the `Aggregate` operator.
-As with other operators, aggregates implement the `DbIterator` interface so that they can be placed in SimpleDB query plans.
+As with other operators, aggregates implement the `OpIterator` interface so that they can be placed in SimpleDB query plans.
 Note that the output of an `Aggregate` operator is an aggregate value of an entire group for each call to `next()`, and that the